 Newton, however, is in no rush to sign a deal as he's fine with waiting for Seahawks quarterback Russell Wilson and Colts quarterback Andrew Luck to hammer out new contracts first.
 That way, the quarterback market can reset, ensuring the maximum amount of dollars for Newton to earn.

 In 14 games, Newton threw for 3,127 yards, 18 touchdowns and 12 interceptions.
 He also ran for 539 yards and five touchdowns.

 Rivera noted that he recently met with Newton and that he is as healthy as he has been in a very long time.
 Newton, No. 1 overall pick of the 2011 draft, threw for 3,127 yards with 18 touchdowns and 12 interceptions in 2014.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|

-Mens Carolina Panthers Cam Newton Nike Black Game Jersey Shop Now!
+Youth Carolina Panthers Cam Newton Nike Black Team Color Game Jersey Shop Now!